We practice what we preach

 TL;DR

 Most password policies are backwards and make things less secure.
-I’ll show you the math behind why fishwithahat beats ZU$Xgb8, explain how passwords actually get hacked (spoiler: it’s not brute force), and give you practical policies that don’t suck.
+I’ll show you the math behind fishwithahat vs ZU$Xgb8! and which one is mathematically more secure, explain how passwords actually get hacked, and give you practical policies that don’t suck.

 Prerequisites: